gokavarapu-M/CS253/Car Rental System/Readme.md

 - `Model`: The model of the car.
 - `regNo`: The registration number of the car.
 - `Condition`: The condition of the car (available, rented, etc.).
-- `rented_to`: The ID of the user to whom the car is rented.
+- `rented_to`: The ID of the user to whom the car is rented or ID of manager if car is not rented.
 - `due_date`: The due date for returning the car.

 #### Functions: